jungopro/terraform-ci-cd-demo/README.md

 ## Setup Terraform PR

 - Once you tested your code, create a PR from the feature branch to the dev branch
-- At this point branch policy kicks-in and tests your merged code with the dev branch.
+- At this point branch policy kicks-in and tests your merged code with the dev branch using the **pr-pipeline**.
 If successfull, you can merge your pr
 - Read all about how to create policies here [Github Branch protection rules](https://help.github.com/articles/defining-the-mergeability-of-pull-requests/)

 ### PR Pipeline

-- The Azure Pipeline that validated the PR is located [here](./azure-pipelines-pr.yml)
+- The Azure Pipeline that validates the PR is located [here](./azure-pipelines-pr.yml)
-- Make sure to create the following variables in the UI:
+- Make sure to connect the variable group from the Key Vault to your pipeline.
+Each variable in the key vault you created earlier is used as an input to the pipeline
-  1. $(repo_name) - ACR Repo Name
-  2. $(repo_username) - ACR Repo Username
-  3. $(repo_password) - ACR Repo Password
 - Pipeline Steps:
   1. Install Terraform
   2. Initialize Terraform with state stored in Azure Storage